fission6/pt-no-images/README.md

 1. Visit https://github.com/fission6/pt-no-images/raw/master/pt-no-images.zip
 Save this to your Desktop, Downloads, etc ...

 2. Find your download of the zip file and unzip.
-There should be a folder pt-no-images.zip
+There should be a new folder 'pt-no-images' created.

-3. Open the following url in chrome: 'chrome://chrome/extensions/'
+3. Open the following url in chrome: 'chrome://chrome/extensions/' or go to chrome extensions under 'Window' dropdown.

 4. Click on the Developer Mode Toggle